 Looking for some cool Washington state road trips?
-Since I moved to Seattle a few years back, I’ve taken no fewer than four road trips around the state, checking out everything from the natural beauty of its mountains and coastlines to the character of its small towns.
+Since I moved to the state, I’ve taken several road trips in the area, checking out everything from the natural beauty of its mountains and coastlines to the character of its small towns.

-This article lays out four lengthy Washington state road trips.
+This article lays out several lengthy Washington state road trips.
 Some include big cities like Seattle and Spokane.
-Other include the state’s three national parks.
-One provides the opportunity for killer whale watching from shore.
+Others include the state’s three national parks.
+One provides the opportunity for whale watching from shore.
 Another covers lots of kooky roadside attractions and historic locations.

-Some of these can be done as weekend or day trips from Seattle.
+Some of these can be done as short trips from Seattle.
 Others may require a couple extra days if you really want to get your money’s worth.

-These are the four Pacific Northwest road trips I recommend.
-Read on for lots of details and photos for each one!
+These are the seven Pacific Northwest road trips I recommend.
+Read on for lots of details and photos for each itinerary!

-1. National Park Road Trip (Seattle > Mt.
-Rainier > Olympic National Park)
+2. Rainier National Park Road Trip (Seattle > Mt.
+Rainier National Park)

-If you want to cross off two amazing national parks in one road trip, follow this route.
-You could spend a week in Mt.
-Rainier and another in Olympic National Park, but it’s possible to experience them both in just a few days if you just want to see the highlights.
+You could spend a full week in Olympic National Park, but it’s possible to experience the peninsula in just a few days if you only want to see the highlights.

-Once you eventually leave Rainier, preferably after a night’s sleep at Paradise Village Hotel, head to the Olympic Peninsula.
-I like to take the northern route to Port Angeles.
+From Seattle, head to the Olympic Peninsula, either by driving south via Tacoma, or by taking a ferry across the water to Bainbridge Island.
+I like to take the northern route on the peninsula to Port Angeles.
 Grab lunch there and explore the town.

 If you have an extra day (and your passport!), you can even leave your car and take the ferry across the Salish Sea over to Victoria, the capital city of British Columbia, Canada!
-It’s close enough that you can see Victoria across the water, and you can pick up Canadian radio stations.
+It’s close enough that you can see Victoria across the water, and you can pick up Canadian radio stations as you drive.

 From Port Angeles, you’re not far from the Hurricane Ridge Visitor Center in Olympic National Park.
 That’s a great place to grab brochures and hiking maps.
 Be ready for the altitude – at 5245 feet, it’s nearly a mile high!